 BabyCenter is another popular app whether you’re trying to conceive, pregnant, or adjusting to parenthood.
 It provides detailed weekly updates as well as parenting advice through the baby’s first year.
 There’s a contraction counter, plus a related app all about baby names that keeps Dad a regular contributor to the list.

-Full Term Contraction Timer was created by a new dad after his wife’s labor; he knows what you need and what you don’t during that high anxiety time.
+Full Term Contraction Timer was created by a new dad after his wife’s labor; he knows what you need, and what you don’t need, during that high anxiety time.
 It requires the tap of just one button at the start and end of the contraction, with great contrast and a clean layout.
 You don’t need this kind of app to be fancy, you just need it to work!

 Baby Manager is a must-have once the baby arrives.
 Baby tracker apps help record and chart feeding, whether bottle or breast, as well as sleep, diaper changes and more.
 It’s a great way to stay on top of these all-consuming activities with a newborn when sleep (and mental sharpness) is at an all-time low.